Your MPRN number: what it is and how to find it

 What is an MPRN (Meter Point Reference Number)?

-An MPRN, or Meter Point Reference Number, is the unique 6 to 11-digit number that identifies the gas account for your property.
-It’s also sometimes referred to as the “M Number”.
-Remember, it refers to your gas, rather than your electricity supply – and it’s not the same thing as your customer account number.
+An MPRN, or Meter Point Reference Number, is the unique 6 to 11-digit number that identifies the gas supply for your property.
+It’s also sometimes referred to as the “M Number” or “supply number”.

-Your MPRN will most likely come in handy if you change supplier, or move home.
+Your MPRN will most likely come in handy if you change suppliers, or move home.
 That’s because this number is linked specifically to your property.

-If you’re moving to a new energy supplier, you may need to let your new supplier know your MPRN as part of the switching process.
+If you’re moving to a new energy supplier, you might need to let your new supplier know your old MPRN as part of the switching process.

-And if you move home, your MPRN will, of course, change.
-You may need to give your energy supplier the MPRN for your old home when you move.
-And when you move into your new home, your supplier will also need to update your records with your new MPRN.
+If you’re actually moving home, you might also need to give your new energy supplier the MPRN for your old home when you move.
+And when you move into your new home, if you’re sticking with the same supplier, they’ll need to update their records with your new MPRN.